Schweigs/django-bookmarks/README.rst

 Documentation
 --------------

+The django-bookmarks documentation is currently under construction.
+If you would like to help us write documentation, please join our Pinax Project Slack channel and let us know!
 The Pinax documentation is available at http://pinaxproject.com/pinax/.

 Code of Conduct